Coming from LOR

 Do not select the Map by Strand/CCR option in this case.

-Save the mapping first, so that you can re-use it later.
+When Done, Save the mapping first, so that you can re-use it later.

 Instead of using the Import tab to import the data as an editable effect, you can also import the data as a Data Layer.
 The process is much more efficient, however you cannot directly edit the data after your have imported it.
 That option has also been described in this chapter.